Platelet-Rich Plasma: Is PRP Treatment Right for You?

 From chronic tendon problems like plantar fasciitis and Achilles tendinitis, to injured ligaments, torn tendons, or fractures, we offer a variety of treatments that can bring you relief and let you live your life without constant foot pain.
 PRP therapy may be the best option for your particular problem, so come in and let us take a look.

 At Aadvanced Foot Care Associates, our podiatrists have over 100 years of foot care experience.
-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, Dr. Elvis Rosero, and Dr. Babak Nouri offer you their expert help.
+Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero offer you their expert help.
 Contact us by calling our office in Rego Park at (718) 896-4433, in Flushing at (718) 969-2266, and in Plainview at (516) 822-9595.
 You can also request information or an appointment on our website.